cyberforge1/aws-rds-sydney-dam-monitoring/README.md

 ## Project Overview

-Design and Terraform provisioning of the AWS RDS for the Sydney Dam Monitoring Project
+Schema Design, SQL and Terraform provisioning of the AWS RDS for the Sydney Dam Monitoring Project

 ```SQL